by Texas Homesteader ~

 There’s a concert in a nearby town tonight?
 Let’s go!
 We don’t need to check to see if there’s a soccer game or PTA meeting.
 Again, the freedom of flexibility is a beautiful thing!

 Yes I’m sporting quite a bit of gray hair these days and my fair share of wrinkles too.
-But I’m proud to be 55!
+But I’m not ashamed of my age!
 I’ve grown quite a bit from my 20’s self and I’ve come a long way.
 I enjoyed my 20’s, 30’s and 40’s.
 But I’m absolutely loving my 50’s.
 And I’m proud of the reflection I see in my mirror.

 Other Inspirational Posts